The Database Imaginary: Memory_Archive_Database v 4.0

 If the database, with its multiple fields for searching, is a direct descendant of the Bertillon cabinet, which managed to classify hundreds of thousands of subjects according to twelve measurements so that the smallest category in the system had no more than a dozen records, a descendant of Galton’s composite photograph is the composite data profile.

-Beginning with Lisa Jevbratt’s Stillman , and continuing with the projects 16 Sessions, 1:1, and SoftSub, the artist group C5 has created a number of fascinating collaborative filtering projects that make manifest the vast and subterranean data-mining efforts that big and small businesses alike are mounting to make a buck off your information–your body of data/databody.17
+Beginning with Lisa Jevbratt’s Stillman Projects, and continuing with the projects 16 Sessions, 1:1, and SoftSub, the artist group C5 has created a number of fascinating collaborative filtering projects that make manifest the vast and subterranean data-mining efforts that big and small businesses alike are mounting to make a buck off your information–your body of data/databody.17

 The important aspect of Galton’s composite photograph was not whether someone did or did not look like it.
 No one did, by design.
 The intent was in the mean differentiation.
 Individuals that approached the composite profile to a certain degree were suspect.
 In a similar way, composite data profiles of likely buyers and likely offenders are being created and as your data profile approaches it, you will be acted on accordingly, whether it is with spam or a visit from a government authority.